 They need reliable data from which to build their analysis.
 That’s where web analytics come in.

-Web analytics tools (like Bing Analytics, Kissmetrics, and crazyegg) analyze data from your website.
+Web analytics tools (like Bing Analytics, Kissmetrics, and Crazyegg) analyze data from your website.
 Data includes things like clicks, page views, dwell times, traffic origins, and heat maps.
 You can also run the same analysis on competitors’ websites.

 You then use that data to improve your customers’ online experiences.
 That may entail moving something on your website for easier access.
 It might mean choosing a different topic for your blogs.

 Those changes should also move your customers closer to your desired goal.
-That depends primarily on where said client falls into your sales funnel.
+That depends primarily on where the said client falls into your sales funnel.
 Your goal may be to increase brand awareness, sign up for your email list, or read your blog post.

 Web analytics give your accurate, real-time data that you can use to improve your digital presence.
 Those adjustments lead to improved customer experience and more sales.
 That’s the sum of it.